rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ### preferredContactMethod
 Type : `String` (optional)

 Defines the preferred contact method or resource with additional information about this card.
-The value MUST be the property name of one of the Resource lists: `emails`, `phones`, `online`, `other`.
+The value MUST be the property name of one of the Resource lists: `emails`, `phones`, `online`.

 ### preferredContactLanguages
 Type : `String[ContactLanguage[]]` (optional)